 - Banquets and other celebratory events.

-- Recruiting and media requests (including internal Athletic Communication Office) will not interfere with class or exam schedules.
+- Recruiting and media requests (including internal Athletic Communication Office) will not interfere with a class or exam schedules.

 - For home competitions, student-athletes shall not miss any class time before, or after, two hours of scheduled competition.

-- For weekday away competitions with same day travel, scheduled departure time shall not be more than drive time to destination plus 90 minutes.
+- For weekday away competitions with same-day travel, scheduled departure time shall not be more than drive time to destination plus 90 minutes.
 For example, if Daemen team or squad has contest at Roberts Wesleyan at 6 p.m., departure time may not be earlier than 3:30 p.m.

 - For away competition with overnight travel, no team shall depart more than 30 hours prior to scheduled competition.

-- Prior to the start of classes or the start of competition, whichever is earlier, the Student-Athlete Success & Community Engagement Coordinator prepares Missed Class Time Letters per sport, for each student-athlete to provide to his/her instructor.
+- Prior to the start of classes or the start of the competition, whichever is earlier, the Student-Athlete Success & Community Engagement Coordinator prepares Missed Class Time Letters per sport, for each student-athlete to provide to his/her instructor.
 These Letters note the dates and time of each competition, the date and time students are to report to the gym for competition or departure to the competition, and the expected dates and time of their return to campus.

 - Upon receipt of these Letters, a student-athlete presents to his/her instructor(s) a receipt log, provided by the Student-Athlete Success & Community Engagement Coordinator, and the student-athlete is required to receive a signature from each instructor receiving the Letters.

-- Exceptions to the above will only be approved by the Faculty Athletics Representative in consultation with Director of Athletics and Vice President for Academic Affairs.
+- Exceptions to the above will only be approved by the Faculty Athletics Representative in consultation with the Director of Athletics and Vice President for Academic Affairs.
 The FAR will report any exceptions to faculty via email no later than the end of each semester.

 *Please note: Conference/national championship games are scheduled by the East Coast Conference/NCAA, respectively, more than two years in advance consistent with NCAA guidelines; scheduling is out of the institution coach’s control.
 East Coast Conference members are U of Bridgeport; U of District of Columbia; LIU Post; Mercy College; Queens College (CUNY); Molloy College; Roberts Wesleyan; NY Institute of Technology; and St. Thomas Aquinas.

 Students register for classes online.
 Advance registration is held for each semester, intersemester, and summer session.
 Students advance register on a priority registration schedule based upon class status as defined by credit hours earned (inclusive of accepted transfer credits).
 Within their class, underclassmen register on the basis of credits earned.
-Students pursuing an Honors Program degree, as well as student athletes, may register on the day prior to the opening of the registration window for their class.
+Students pursuing an Honors Program degree, as well as student-athletes, may register on the day prior to the opening of the registration window for their class.
 Registration will be blocked for any student whose financial obligations to the college are not resolved.
 It is therefore strongly recommended that students with unresolved financial issues contact the Office of Student Accounts in advance of the opening of their registration window so that such matters may be resolved in time for registration.
 Registration windows remain open throughout the drop/add period for the term.
 Some courses require special permission in order to enroll and therefore must be processed in the Registration office.
 Permit forms may be downloaded from the Registrar’s web page.

-Students plan their schedules assisted by faculty advisors, and make payments to the Student Accounts Office according to the regulations published in the College Catalog and announced by the Student Accounts Office.
-Students complete and submit their registration worksheet electronically to their advisor for review and approval.
+Students plan their schedules assisted by faculty advisors, and make payments to the Student Accounts Office according to the regulations published in the University Catalog and announced by the Student Accounts Office.
+Students complete and submit their registration worksheet electronically to their advisors for review and approval.
 Advisors may wish to meet with their advisees prior to approving the student’s proposed education plan.
-Once the advisor approves the plan, the student will receive notification by email, thereby enabling the student to register online.
+Once the advisor approves the plan, the student will receive a notification by email, thereby enabling the student to register online.
 NOTE: The advisor’s approval of the plan does not constitute registration in courses: the student must complete the online registration process in order to be registered in courses.
 In order to register, students must comply with New York State immunization laws.
 Refer to the Student Services: Health Services section of this catalog for further details.

-In the event of cancellation of a scheduled class by the College, any students registered in the class will be notified via their Daemen email account or telephone.
+In the event of cancellation of a scheduled class by the University, any students registered in the class will be notified via their Daemen email account or telephone.
 The student is recommended to contact their faculty advisor and/or the Office of Academic Advisement for assistance in selecting a replacement class.
 Every effort is made to ensure that students are informed of cancellations as expeditiously as possible and effectively assisted in revising their schedules.